AWS ElastiCache

 5. Select **Remove**.

 For persistent DNS issues, resetting your router or using external DNS query tools may help.
-If other troubleshooting steps fail, exploring AWS network interfacesarrow-up-right can offer additional insights.
+If other troubleshooting steps fail, exploring [AWS network interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) can offer additional insights.